 The Wake Forest application process is designed to be a personal experience – one where applicants provide insight into their educational achievements, academic motivation, maturity and character.
 We want to get to know the applicant and discover what each individual could bring to the campus community.
 The Wake Forest application requires an essay and short answer writing, giving students an opportunity to be expressive in ways other than transcripts and test scores.
 A personal interview is encouraged, either during a campus visit or via Skype.

-Wake Forest is honored to be affiliated with the Stamps Family Charitable Foundation and is grateful to receive funding that will continue a tradition of support for outstanding students.
+Wake Forest is honored to be affiliated with the Stamps Scholars Program and is grateful to receive funding that will continue a tradition of support for outstanding students.

-To read more about the Stamps Leadership Scholarships at Wake Forest, click here.
+To read more about the Stamps Scholarships at Wake Forest, click here.

 Wake Forest University